section-engineering-education/engineering-education/content/articles/cross-site-request-forgery-attack/index.md

-Cross-site request forgery (CSRF) is the third massive security vulnerability in web applications from [Cross Site Scripting (XSS)](https://www.section.io/engineering-education/how-to-prevent-cross-site-scripting-in-node-js/) and [SQL injection](https://www.section.io/engineering-education/how-to-fix-and-prevent-sql-injection-in-wordpress/).
+Cross-site request forgery (CSRF) is the third massive security vulnerability in web applications from Cross-Site Scripting (XSS) and SQL injection (SQLi).
+XXS is a malicious code injection attack on the browser of a vulnerable web application that is executed when the web app user visits the website.
+The malicious code makes the web app do something that it is not supposed to do.
+SQLi is a web app vulnerability that enables attackers to interfere with the SQL queries in the database.

 Web browsers are the most affected.
 When given a file to run, they can't tell if it is malicious or not.
 So, the web browsers go ahead and run the files.

 CSRF attacks occur when an authenticated user sends a malicious request to a web application to perform an unwanted action.
 CSRF attacks exploit vulnerable web applications.
 This article will walk you through CSRF attacks and how to prevent them.